AyoubMounim/mu_exercise_logger/README.md

 ## TODOs

-Some changes and improvement that need to be addressed:
+Some changes and improvements that need to be addressed:

+* Add functions to visualize the logged data.
 * Add configuration options.
-* Add functions to visualize the logged data.